-Research has shown that building occupants exposed to such unhealthy environment can develop health issues, including sinus, congestion, headaches, allergy, asthma, and upper respiratory ailments, along with cold and flu, commonly referred to as ‘Sick Building Syndrome’.
+Research has shown that building occupants exposed to such unhealthy environments can develop health issues, including sinus, congestion, headaches, allergy, asthma, and upper respiratory ailments, along with cold and flu, commonly referred to as ‘Sick Building Syndrome’.
 Repeated exposure to mold and bacteria in these buildings can cause inhabitants of the building to feel irritation in the eyes, skin, throat, and lungs which can lead to other grave infections.

 According to EPA (US Environmental Protection Agency), “50% of all illnesses are caused or aggravated by polluted indoor Air”.

 Have you ever felt your eyes watering or difficulty in breathing or suddenly start sneezing when you are inside a building?
 That is because of the contaminated air you are breathing inside the building.
-Dirty cooling coils is amongst the top reasons for poor and contaminated IAQ.
+Dirty cooling coils are amongst the top reasons for poor and contaminated IAQ.

-Well there is definitely some cost involved in maintaining cooling coils and one may decide not to incur this cost, but if you see the bigger picture and the benefits of clean uncontaminated coils, this cost may seem negligible.
+There is definitely some cost involved in maintaining cooling coils and one may decide not to incur this cost, but if you see the bigger picture and the benefits of clean uncontaminated coils, this cost may seem negligible.

 Let’s discuss it!

 a) From the point of view of Employees: